slackhappy/slackhappy.github.io/spark_loadable_opensearch_snapshots.md

 s3a://spark-data/snapshots/$jobId/test-1/indices/PGs7Yt2xRE6heSfMK5wQuA/0/snap-i-uuVCXAT2uY4IZf_3aR8g.dat

-# test is a the the 0th shard data, and the master template that all other shards will get copied to.
+# test is the 0th shard data, and the master template that all other shards will get copied to.
 s3a://spark-data/snapshots/$jobId/test/index-0
 s3a://spark-data/snapshots/$jobId/test/index.latest
 s3a://spark-data/snapshots/$jobId/test/meta-aknfa-hgSPGoQ-eiQN0apw.dat